prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 The Statement of appeal shall contain:

-   (a) the names of the appellant and of the appellant ’s representative ;
+   (a) the names of the appellant and of the appellant 's representative ;

-   (b) the names of the respondent and of the respondent ’s representative ;
+   (b) the names of the respondent and of the respondent 's representative ;

    (c) postal and electronic addresses for service on the appellant and on the respondent, as well as the names of the persons authorised to accept service ;